MarlinFirmware/MarlinDocumentation/_features/unified_bed_leveling.md

 No further action is required of the user for this phase.

-If you do a `G29 O` or `M420 V` command you’ll most likely see areas that do not have Z compensation values.
+If you do a `G29 T` or `M420 V` command you’ll most likely see areas that do not have Z compensation values.
 See the addendum **Automatically probed area** for details.

 #### Manual probing
 This step uses the encoder wheel to move the nozzle up and down in 0.01mm steps.
 BE VERY CAREFUL when doing this.
 Nasty things can happen if too much force is applied to the bed by the nozzle.